A zero-dimensional approach to Hermitian codes: Results on arbitrary plane smooth curves

 we get $h^0(D_y,\mathcal {O}_{D_y}(d)) = \binom{d+2}{2} -\binom{d-y+2}{2}$ and that the restriction map $\rho :H^0(\mathbb {P}^2,\mathcal {O}_{\mathbb {P}^2}(d)) \to H^0(D_y,\mathcal {O}_{D_y}(d))$ is surjective.
 Hence if $h^0(D_y,\mathcal {I}_W(d)) > \binom{d+2}{2} -\binom{d-y+2}{2} -\deg (W)$, then $h^1(\mathbb {P}^2,\mathcal {I}_W(d))>0$ and hence $h^1(\mathbb {P}^2,\mathcal {I}_Z(d))>0$.
 Since $h^0(D_y,\mathcal {I}_W(d))\ge 0$, we will have $h^1(\mathbb {P}^2,\mathcal {I}_W(d))>0$ if $\deg (W)> \binom{d+2}{2} -\binom{d-y+2}{2}$.
 For $y=1,2$ it is sufficient to assume $\deg (W) \ge yd +2$.
 For $y=3$ it is sufficient to assume $\deg (W) \ge 3d+1$.
 Now take $y=3$ and $\deg (W)=3d$.
 We have $h^0(D_3,\mathcal {I}_W(d)) > \binom{d+2}{2} -\binom{d-3+2}{2} -\deg (W)$ if and only if $h^0(D_3,\mathcal {I}_W(d)) >0$, i.e. (by the surjectivity of $\rho$) if and only if there exists a degree $d$ plane curve $C_3$ such that $W = D_3\cap C_3$.
 Hence in parts (b), (c), (d) and (e) we proved the ``if'' part.
 In the remaining part of the proof we check part (a) and the ``only if'' part of (b), (c), (d) and (e).
 Let $\tau$ be the maximal integer such that $h^1(\mathbb {P}^2,\mathcal {I}_Z(\tau))>0$ (such a $\tau$ of course exists, because $h^1(\mathbb {P}^2,\mathcal {I}_Z(t))=0$ for $t\gg 0$, by a famous theorem of Serre).
 By assumption we have $\tau \ge d$.
 Fix a positive integer $s\in \{1,2,3,4\}$ and assume $\tau \ge s-3+z/s$.
 By \cite{ep}, Corollaire 2, either $\tau = s-3 +z/s$ and $Z$ is the complete intersection of a degree $s$ plane curve and a degree $\tau$ curve, or there are $W\subseteq Z$ and an integer $t\in \{1,\dots ,\tau -1\}$ such that $\deg (W) \ge t(\tau -t+3)$ and $W$ is contained in a plane curve of degree $t$. \begin{itemize} \item[(i)] Parts (a) and (b) are just the plane case of \cite{bgi}, Lemma 34. \item[(ii)] Now assume $d+2 \le z \le 2d+1$.
 Since $\tau \ge d$, we have $\tau \ge d-2$.
 Take $s=1$.
 Since $\tau \ge d$, we have $\tau \ge 1+3+z$.
 Hence we may apply \cite{ep}, Corollaire 2, and get the existence of $W\subseteq Z$ and a line $T_1$ such that $\deg (W) \ge d+2$ and $W \subseteq T_1$. \item[(iii)] Now assume $2d+2 \le z \le 3d$.
 Since $\tau \ge d \ge 3-3+z/3$, we can apply \cite{ep}, Corollaire 2, with the integer $s:= 3$ and get parts (c) and (d). \item[(iv)] Finally assume $3d+1 \le z \le 4d-5$.
 Since $\tau \ge d > 4-3+z/4$, by \cite{ep}, Corollaire 2, we get part (e). \end{itemize} \end{proof}

-In the next section we are going to study the Algebraic Geometry of codes arising from a Hermitian curve $X$ defined over a finite field $\F_{q^2}$ (briefly, of \textbf{Hermitian} codes).
-In particular, we will use the deep knowledge of the tangent lines to $X$ in order to reveal a precise cohomological structure in the codes and establish a geometric characterization of the minimum-weight codewords of their dual codes.
+In the next section we study the algebraic geometry of codes arising from a Hermitian curve $X$ defined over a finite field $\F_{q^2}$ (briefly, of \textbf{Hermitian} codes).
+In particular, we will employ the well-known characterization of the tangent lines to $X$ in order to reveal a precise cohomological structure in the dual minimum-weight codewords of such codes.